 Presentation Style Evaluation:

-• Do they provide implementation templates attendees can customize?
+- Do they provide implementation resources attendees can customize?

 Reference Quality Check:

-• Can they provide references from Big Four partners or Fortune 500 finance executives?
+- Can they provide references from firm partners or corporate finance executives?

 Budget Considerations and Speaker Investment ROI